ksalzke/templates-for-omnifocus/README.md

 * **'Auto-select 'Go to created project' when creating from template** _Please note that this setting is device-specific and does not sync between devices._

 * **Sort folder/project list alphabetically (instead of in OmniFocus order)** _Please note that this setting is device-specific and does not sync between devices._

+* **Include On-Hold template projects** Determines whether on-hold template projects are included in the dropdown list when the 'Create From Template' action is run.
+(Defaults to included.)

 # Functions